allons42/eBiota/README.md

 ## Introduction

 We developed eBiota to *ab initio* design microbial communities with desired functions from a large-scale bacterial seed pool and predict their behaviors.
 These desired functions include maximizing the production or degradation efficiency of specified compounds, primary goals in the field of constructing microbial factories.
 To achieve this, eBiota integrates three novel algorithms: CoreBFS, ProdFBA, and DeepCooc, significantly reducing cost and time, with these savings increasing exponentially as the number of members in the microbial community grows.
 CoreBFS is a graph-based search algorithm that determines whether a bacterium has complete metabolic pathways from substrates (or intermediates) to products (or intermediates).
 CoreBFS completes the search efficiently, within acceptable costs and timeframes, by memorizing molecules and metabolic pathways.
 ProdFBA, an extension of classical FBA, is a multi-step optimization algorithm based on GEM for individual bacteria and MCMM for communities.
 ProdFBA infers metabolic flux distributions for microbial communities with potential optimum production (or degradation) efficiency, providing a large number of microbial communities capable of efficiently producing (or degrading) the target compound.
 DeepCooc is a novel deep learning algorithm that uses residual neural networks (ResNet) to predict high-order co-occurrence in microbial communities, shedding light on microbial co-existence.
-DeepCooc’s performance is significantly superior to common machine learning methods, with an accuracy increased by more than 24.7%, and AUROC (area under the receiver operating characteristic curve) increased by more than 14.0%.
+DeepCooc’s performance is significantly superior to common machine learning methods, with an accuracy increased by more than 24.7%, and AUC increased by more than 14.0%.

 **For more usage and tutorials, see the [documentation](https://ebiota.readthedocs.io/en/latest/index.html).**